 Towards the night’s end, Gaz selects some audience members to come up on stage to show off their moves.
 And then you’ll get to choose a winner by cheering and clapping for the dancing you like the best.
 (This segment was hilarious – it was hands down one of my favorite parts of the entire night!)

 Frequently Asked Questions

-Here are some of the most asked questions about the Absinthe show.
+Here are some of the most asked questions about Absinthe in Vegas.

 Many guests like to dress up to see Absinthe, especially at the later shows, but it’s not required.
 So resort casual wear like jeans and a t-shirt are acceptable.

 Absinthe is an adult production – ages 18 and up only.

 When I saw the show for the second time, all performers’ private parts were covered.
 The acrobats dress sexy, though, and reveal their bodies in many acts.
 For instance, one of the ladies wore pasties, and others were in leotards and two pieces.

 The guys also took their shirts off, and a few even sported underwear-like garments.
 So if that’s too much skin for your liking, then it’s best to skip this show.

 No outside food or beverages are allowed at the show.
 But you can buy drinks at the Absinthe truck outside before heading into the tent.
 It’s not cheap, though.
 To give one example, it was around $10 or $12 for a bottle of water.